 An attorney can file a motion to exclude any evidence the police recover from an illegal stop.
 In the case of a DWI arrest, this could include alcohol found in the vehicle, an admission by the driver that they had been drinking, or even the results of a breath test.

-Challenging the Test
+Challenging the DWI Test in Minneapolis

 Another common approach that DWI attorneys in Minnesota take is to attack the results of the chemical test.
 For most prosecutors, a blood or breath test that reflects a BAC of .08 or greater is the primary evidence they rely on at trial.
 By establishing that the result of the test is unreliable, a lawyer can have the test result excluded from trial.